data301-2020-winter1/course-project-group_6002/README.md

 - various factors that associate with sales such as ranking, platform, genre etc

 Why are you interested in this topic or dataset?
-- Spandan and Brian are quite the video game enthusiast
+- Spandan and Brian are quite the video game enthusiasts
-- database of past sales is a lot of nastalgia to visit while learning about data
+- database of past sales has a lot of nostalgia for us while learning about data

 Do you have any questions you specifically want to explore?
-- video game sales are interesting cause you never really know what could be popular and whatnot
+- video game sales are interesting because you never really know what could become popular
 - any continuous trends that were persistent or have changed over time

 Could you imagine building a user-facing Dashboard with this dataset?